Weak localization and universal conductance fluctuations in large area twisted bilayer graphene: Twisted Bilayer Graphene

 As the twist angle decreases, the energy of the vHs decreases as predicted by electronic structure theory \cite{lopes2007graphene,shallcross2013emergent} and observed in tunneling measurements \cite{li2010observation,yan2012angle,wong2015local,kim2016charge} and Raman spectroscopy \cite{ribeiro2015origin}.
 The vHs separates symplectic ensemble Dirac physics from orthogonal ensemble multiband physics where varying twist angle at fixed chemical potential is expected to tune transport from WAL to WL: this idea underlies the design of the study, as illustrated in Fig. \ref{fig:vhs-mu}(a), where we have manufactured TBG in both regimes and near the vHs with $\sim 0.5$ eV $p$-doping.
 In the transfer process, some germanium or gold residue may have been introduced and this could explain the $p$-doping.
 Van Hove singularities where the density of states is drastically enhanced have been long recognized \cite{van1953occurrence} to enable unusual electronic physics including high temperature superconductivity \cite{markiewicz1991van} and correlated states \cite{yuan2019magic,classen2024high}.
 Monolayer graphene has a vHs at $\sim 3$ eV from charge neutrality \cite{geim2007rise,castro2009electronic} and while doping to this point is predicted to lead to superconductivity \cite{mcchesney2010extended}, drastic measures are needed to reach this level of doping: Rosenzweig et al doped to the van Hove singularity at $5.5\times 10^{14}/\mathrm{cm}^2$ using Yb intercalation and K adsorption \cite{rosenzweig2020overdoping}, but modified the electronic structure in the process.
-In contrast, Bernal bilayer graphene exhibits a vHs at a tunable energy from 0-0.1 eV using a displacement field \cite{mccann2013electronic} which can be reached using capacitive coupling; doing so leads to the observation of isospin superconductivity at the vHs \cite{zhou2022isospin} as explained in \cite{wagner2024superconductivity,son2025switching,dong2024charge}.
-In between the Dirac-like monolayer and the parabolic Bernal bilayer, the angle tunable vHs in TBG enables us to cross the vHs by varying twist angle between samples.
+The angle tunable vHs in TBG enables us to cross the vHs and observe enhanced fluctuations \cite{adam2002enhanced} by varying twist angle between samples.